k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'The dust vortex bites!'
 - Fix: Monk extra kick attack would work with wounded legs
 - Update to 'Fix: charge for #looting pet in a shop'
+- Adjust maximum hit points the Wand of Orcus can decrease per hit